exoscale/terraform-provider-exoscale/README.md

 }
 ```

-You are required to provide at least the API token and secret key in order
+You are required to provide at least the API key and secret in order
 to make use of the remaining Terraform resources.

 The `timeout` is the maximum amount of time (in seconds, default: `60`) to wait